Do you desperately need to clean your chicken coop? This post includes all the information you need for when, how, and why to clean your chicken coop!

 A few of the reasons for wearing a mask are to prevent the inhalation of dusts and ammonia.

-On top of the dirt, fecal particles, feathers, and bacteria in the chicken coop dust, the dusts also contain endotoxins (toxins of gram-negative bacteria) which may cause acute and chronic illnesses.
+On top of the dirt, the chickens poop, feathers, and other bacteria are in the chicken coop dust.
+The dusts also contain endotoxins (toxins of gram-negative bacteria) which may cause acute and chronic illnesses.

-Ammonia is often present in the coop, especially during colder months when the chicken coop is closed up, preventing sufficient ventilation.
+Ammonia is often present in the coop as well, especially during colder months when the chicken coop is closed up, preventing sufficient ventilation.
 Exposure to ammonia can be irritating to your eyes and respiratory tract, therefore wearing a mask will be beneficial.

 How to Clean Your Chicken Coop